Invariance of Immersed Floer cohomology under Maslov flows

+To prove the claim on Floer cohomology first note that the Floer differential $\mu_1^{b_{\pm \eps}}$ is the derivative of $\mu_0^{b_{\pm \eps}}$, which implies by Lemma \ref{claimlem} that $D \psi$ is a chain map, where $\psi$ is as in Definition~\ref{corrmap}.
+Indeed we have

-Furthermore, by the spectral sequence for the cohomology induced by the filtration by powers of $q^{\eps}$, for $\eps$ small, the map $D \psi$ is an isomorphism on the first page of the spectral sequence and so an isomorphism (see \cite[5.2.12]{weibel}.)
+To show that $D\psi$ induces an isomorphism, we apply the spectral sequence for the cohomology induced by the filtration by powers of $q^{\delta}$, for $\delta$ larger than $\eps$ but smaller than the area of any other non-constant holomorphic treed disk.
+The differential for the first page of the spectral sequence is the Morse differential, together with the map $\ol{v}_{\eps,\pm} \to q^{A(\eps)} v_{\eps,\mp}$ induced by the small strip, and any cohomology class for this differential has a representative supported in the image of $CF(\phi_{-\eps})$ in $CF(\phi_\eps)$.
+In particular, $D\psi$ is an isomorphism on the first page, and it follows that $D\psi$ is an isomorphism $HF(\phi_{-\eps}) \to HF(\phi_{\eps})$ on the limits of the spectral sequence (see \cite[5.2.12]{weibel}.)

-Conversely we claim that the limit of any family of Maurer-Cartan solutions is obtained in this way.
+Conversely we claim that the limit of any family of Maurer-Cartan solutions is obtained by the correction formula in \eqref{psi}.
 Given $b_{\eps} \in MC(\phi_{\eps})$ write

 Consider the equations

 Re-write this equation as

 The terms in $\delta b$ mod $q^{n\eps}$ determine the terms in $\delta b$ mod $q^{n\eps + \hbar}$ for some energy quantization constant $\hbar$ and any integer $n$.
 Therefore this equation has a unique solution $\delta b$, necessarily equal to the one given above in \eqref{psi}.